Around 25% of people surveyed by ellaOne®* believe taking the morning after pill multiple times causes infertility.

 So, let’s look at the facts about using the morning after pill multiple times.

-Any morning after pill is most effective the sooner you take it, preferably within 24 hours of unprotected sex.
+Any morning after pill is most effective the sooner you take it, following unprotected sex.

 Don’t forget – if you can’t make it to a pharmacy, you can get ellaOne delivered directly to your door.
 Find out more about ellaOne Direct here.